TOMP-WG/TOMP-API/README.md

-Transport Operator Mobility Provider (TOMP) API development Github
+Transport Operator Mobility-as-a-service Provider (TOMP) API development Github
 ====

-Working group meeting in the Netherlands every two weeks with the goal to develop and specify a generic TOMP-API for use by Transport Operators and Mobility Providers by Jan 1st 2020.
+Working group meeting in the Netherlands every two weeks with the goal to develop and specify a generic TOMP-API for use by Transport Operators and Mobility-as-a-service Providers by Jan 1st 2020.

 I need help, where can I find it? / How do I start implementing TOMP?
 ---